devBoysal/omerboysal-portfolio/README.md

 ```
 Essentially, getStaticProps allows you to tell Next.js: “Hey, this page has some data dependencies — so when you pre-render this page at build time, make sure to resolve them first!”

 > **Note**: In development mode, getStaticProps runs on each request instead.

+## Deployment
+When you have a pull request open, Vercel automatically creates a preview deployment for that branch on every push.
+The preview URL will always point to the latest preview deployment.

+You can share this preview URL with your collaborators and get immediate feedback.

+If your preview deployment looks good, merge it to main.
+When you do this, Vercel automatically creates a production deployment.

+Develop, Preview, Ship
+We’ve just gone through the workflow we call DPS: Develop, Preview, and Ship.

+- Develop: We’ve written code in Next.js and used the Next.js development server running to take advantage of its hot reloading feature.
+- Preview: We’ve pushed changes to a branch on GitHub, and Vercel created a preview deployment that’s available via a URL.
+We can share this preview URL with others for -feedback.
+In addition to doing code reviews, you can do deployment previews.
+- Ship: We’ve merged the pull request to main to ship to production.